 Entrepreneurship

 Being an entrepreneur isn't just about starting a business.
-Entrepreneurship is a way of looking at the world.
-It's about innovative thinking, taking calculated risks, and, most importantly, about being able to recognize and seize outstanding opportunities to solve problems and create value.
+It's about innovative thinking, taking calculated risks, and recognizing and seizing opportunities to solve problems and create value.
+Entrepreneurship is a new way of looking at the world.

 Learn By Doing